Driver licence suspension by SPER

 Getting your licence back

-You must pay your whole debt before we lift our suspension on your licence.
+You must pay the total amount you owe before we lift our suspension on your licence.

 If you can't pay the full amount, you may be eligible to: